seenmttai/carecoders/readme.md

 # CareCoder

 CareCoder is an AI-powered web application designed to aid in early medical diagnosis.
-Developed during the HackforImpact IIITD hackathon, our project leverages modern technologies to deliver real-time predictions for critical health conditions including brain tumors, breast cancer, pneumonia, and skin cancer.
+Developed during the HackforImpact IIITD hackathon, our project leverages state-of-the-art AI models and modern web technologies to deliver real-time predictions for critical health conditions including brain tumors, breast cancer, pneumonia, and skin cancer.

 ---